2003 invasion of Iraq: Last diplomatic efforts

-In January 2003, Hage met with the chief of Iraqi intelligence's foreign operations, Hassan al-Obeidi.
-Obeidi told Hage that Baghdad did not understand why they were targeted and that they had no WMDs.
+In January 2003, Hage met with Iraqi intelligence official Hassan al-Obeidi.
+Al-Obeidi told Hage that Baghdad did not understand why they were targeted and that they had no WMDs.
 He then made the offer for Washington to send in 2000 FBI agents to confirm this.
 He additionally offered petroleum concessions but stopped short of having Saddam give up power, instead suggesting that elections could be held in two years.
-Later, Obeidi suggested that Hage travel to Baghdad for talks; he accepted.
+Later, al-Obeidi suggested that Hage travel to Baghdad for talks; he accepted.

 Later that month, Hage met with General Habbush and Iraqi Deputy Prime Minister Tariq Aziz.
 He was offered top priority to U.S. firms in oil and mining rights, UN-supervised elections, U.S. inspections (with up to 5,000 inspectors), to have al-Qaeda agent Abdul Rahman Yasin (in Iraqi custody since 1994) handed over as a sign of good faith, and to give "full support for any U.S. plan" in the Israeli–Palestinian peace process.
 They also wished to meet with high-ranking U.S. officials.
 On 19 February, Hage faxed Maloof his report of the trip.
 Maloof reports having brought the proposal to Jaymie Duran.
 The Pentagon denies that either Wolfowitz or Rumsfeld, Duran's bosses, were aware of the plan.